mozilla-services/loads/docs/source/zmq-api.rst

 ------------

 Some messages take a `loads_status` argument. `loads_status` is a list of values concerning the current status of the load.

+With loads, you can run cycle of runs.
+For instance, if you pass 10:50:100 for the users, it will start with 10 users in parallel, and then 50 and finally 100.

+Loads status contains information about the current number of users we have to run for the cycle we are in (50, for instance), and the user we are currently taking care of (could be 12).
+Same applies for the hits.

 It contains, in this order:

-- cycles: the number of cycles that will be running in total
+- hits: the number of hits that will be running on this cycle.
-- user: the number of users per cycle)
+- user: the number of users that will be running on this cycle.
-- current_cycle: the cycle we are currently in
+- current_hit: the current hit we're running.
-- current_user: the current user that's doing the requests
+- current_user: the current user doing the requests.

 errors / exceptions
 -------------------